alanthoms/reacttodolist/README.md

 Okay learnt about routers and brushed on layout stuff but not really comfortable.

 Remind yourself to save every file after.

+Lazy initiliazer, local storage incorporated.

+Express used to quickly create server in node.js

+Node.js being an alternative way to run js? not on website

+cors for differnet domain applications to interact with each other

+pg connect database to server for postgre queries

+my god connecting vite to postgres was so difficult, just for the main issue is that macos uses port 5000 for airplay.